 This bidding strategy has also been referred to in the past as target cost per action or Conversion Optimizer.
 It’s a smart bidding strategy that sets bids to assist you in getting as many conversions as possible at or below a specific target cost per action (CPA).

-That ‘action’ or ‘acquisition’ in question could be something like a click, app download or registration.
+That ‘action’ or ‘acquisition’ in question could be something like a click, app download, sale or registration.
 Nonetheless, the focus with this bidding strategy is on the automatic optimisation of bids for each and every auction, using advanced machine learning.

 Enhanced Cost Per Click (ECPC)